senzxita/SCA-Tasks/Week2/README.md

 ```
 #!/bin/bash
 ```
-The path above is the path to the interpreter (program) that used to run the rest of the lines in the text file
+The path above is the path to the interpreter (program) that used to run the rest of the lines in the text file.

+## Reading /etc/passwd file using a bash script